mlandis/phyddle/docs/source/overview.rst

 addition, :ref:`Estimate` will report that it is skipping the empirical and simulated datasets if they do not exist.

+When :ref:`Estimate` is involves empirical data, the step will report any input datasets our output estimates that have unusually extreme values relative to the training dataset.
+This is useful for identifying out-of-distribution errors (see :ref:`Safe_Usage`).

 .. _Plot: